makingsensetraining/mern-seed/README.md

 To install please execute:
 `npm install` over the root of the project

+To generate UX folder and install MSUXF's structure:
+`npm run ux:init` this command will copy the files and structure in MSUXF to the folder ux for futher customizing

 To execute:
 `npm start -s` this will start the project doing all the tasks (lint, tests, etc, and also keeping the watcher active)